 Visit the Swing at the End of the World

 We rented a Dune Buggy with some friends that we met and headed up the mountain to see this well-known spot.
-After paying the $1 entrance fee, we soon spotted the wooden tree house with two swings attached on each side.
-The swings had a ramp which you could use to swing off the edge of a canyon.
+After paying the $1 entrance fee, we soon spotted the wooden treehouse with two swings attached on each side.
+The swings had a ramp that you could use to swing off the edge of a canyon.

-Hit the walls and go Rock Climbing
+Hit the Wall and Go Rock Climbing

-Tom had a blast trying to climb up this huge Basalt wall while being challenged by different climbing techniques that the guide was showing him.
+Tom had a blast trying to climb up this huge basalt wall while being challenged by different climbing techniques that the guide was showing him.
 Regardless if you’re a big climbing enthusiast or just a beginner, this activity is very enjoyable and challenging.

 Relax and Unwind at a Thermal Bath